otoolep/questdb.io/docs/intLINEPROT.md

 | timestamp             | UNIX timestamp.
 By default in microseconds.
 Can be changed in the configuration (see below) |

 > When `table_name` does not correspond to an existing table, QuestDB will create the table on the fly using the name
 >provided.
-Types will be assigned based on automatic recognition of the values sent via Influx line protocol.
+Types will be automatically recognized and assigned based on the data.
+>
 ### Examples
 Let's assume the following data:
 |timestamp             | city            | temperature           | humidity              | make              |